chrisrusselldigital/bank_tech_test/README.md

 # TDD process

+### Add a deposit and return the balance
 The first (red) test measured the change that a deposit (1000.00) would have on the balance:

-Red
+Red:
 - Test that `.deposit` changes `.balance` by the amount added

-Green
+Path to green:
 - Create an empty `Account` class
 - Create an empty `.balance` method
+- Create an empty `.deposit` method
-- Add argument to
+- Add argument to `.deposit` method
+- Initialised a method to set `.balance` to zero upon account creation